Culinary Arts and Nutrition (CAN)

 CAN 407 - Hospitality Sanitation and Safety

-CAN 410 - Introduction to the Dietetic Technican Profession
+CAN #410 - Introduction to the Dietetic Technician Profession

 This course provides an introduction to the dietetics profession with an emphasis on dietetic technician practice.
 Topics include educational requirements, credentialing, nutrition resources and professional development.
 Students participate in a health and wellness project.